 5. Les Chandelles — Paris

-Paris’ upscale swingers club plays host to regular orgies in a plush, chandelier-lit setting.
+Paris’ upscale Les Chandelles plays host to regular orgies in a plush, chandelier-lit setting.
 Originally the haunt of French politicians, celebs, and the wealthy middle-aged crowd, it’s now open to anyone who has a spare $110 lying around for the entrance fee.
 Once inside, guests are ushered into a cloakroom where they part with their phone (photos aren’t allowed) then welcomed into the main room with a free drink.

 There’s a predominantly clothes-on front bar, plus two boudoirs (sex rooms) toward the back.
 The dress code is chic: Think cocktail dresses and heels for women, and shirts for men.

-For: Everyone, but primarily heterosexual couples and bisexual women.
+Who Les Chandelles is for: Everyone, but primarily heterosexual couples and bisexual women.
 Solo women are rarely let in over fears of prostitution and single men can be turned away at the door if there are already too many inside.